perimosocordiae/ManifoldAlignment/README.md

 # Manifold Alignment

 We have two slightly different versions of alignment approaches.
-The input to represent the weight matrix for each domain can be given in two forms
+The input to represent the weight matrix for each domain can be given in two forms:
  1. a sparse matrix.
-This version is the one that I am currently using.
  2. an array modeling the k-nearest neighbor for each instance.
-The files are in /knn/* EU test is based on this version.
+The files for this are in Alignment/knn/.

 ## Folder: Alignment